 In addition, almost half (5.6million) of those on standard tariffs are paying quarterly via cash or cheque, which is the most expensive way to pay as most providers will offer discounts to customers who pay by monthly direct debit.

-Clare Francis, editor-in-chief at MoneySuperMarket, said: "The figures show that complacency certainly doesn't pay and households need to take action now before the threat of price rises becomes a reality.
-If you are not currently paying by direct debit, you could save up to £200 now by moving to a dual fuel tariff making sure that you pay by direct debit.
+Clare Francis, editor-in-chief at MoneySuperMarket, said: “The figures show that complacency certainly doesn’t pay and households need to take action now before the threat of price rises becomes a reality.
+If you are not currently paying by direct debit, you could save up to £200 now by moving to a dual fuel tariff or two single fuel tariffs, making sure that you pay by direct debit.

 “We are expecting a round of price hikes to hit this winter and, if they are anything like last year, standard variable monthly direct debit customers will pay 6.1 per cent (£77) more, with quarterly cash/cheque customers paying 4.7 per cent more (£63).”